 I, the Lord, do all these things.’

-The magnitude of God’s majesty cannot be contained in our earthly imagination.
+The magnitude of God’s majesty cannot be contained by our earthly imagination.
 We see hints of God’s glory in nature, we hear of His unceasing love that staggers the mind, and we witness the transforming power of His Spirit in believers lives.
 We have hints of God’s glory but we cannot fully appreciate the depth of His majesty.
-Not only can we not observe all that He does All of the time, we cannot appreciate the complexity by which He does it.
-There is simply nothing in all of Creation by which we can compare God to.
+Not only can we not observe all that He does most of the time, we cannot appreciate the complexity by which He does it.
+There is simply nothing in all of Creation by which we can compare to God’s glory.

-Our inability to fully understand God’s magnificence is expected.
+Our inability to fully understand God’s magnificence is to be expected.

 Isaiah 43:11-13 “I, even I, am the Lord,